mars-sim/mars-sim/README.md

 Without a doubt, settlers need a timekeeping standard system for tracking the passage of time.
-That's because living on Mars does require a functioning Martian calendar in which settlers may keep track of sols that have elapsed.
+That's because living on Mars does require a functioning Martian calendar in which settlers may keep track of days (or sols) that have elapsed.
 At the same time, astronomers would prefer to come up with a calendar that is handy and intuitive in predicting the orbit of Mars around the sun.

-The difficulties arises when each day on Mars has slightly more than 24 hours and there are 669 earth days on one Martian years.
-Therefore, it is not a straight-foward exercise in converting the time and day between Mars and Earth in the form of a simple equation.
+The difficulties arises when each sol on Mars has slightly more than 24 earth hours and there are 669 earth days on one Martian orbit (or year).
+Therefore, it is not a straight-foward exercise in converting the time and day between Mars and Earth by merely a simple equation.

 See [timekeeping wiki](https://github.com/mars-sim/mars-sim/wiki/Timekeeping) for further discussions on this topic.